nickpeck/thecomposerstoolkit/README.md

 - Sculptor: The user is always free to make alterations, cuts and edits indpendantly of the aforementioned processes.
 The suite will provide tools to enable playback via a 3rd party Midi implementation of the user's choice.

 As much as possible, the tools will be agnostic towards any one given interpretation, theory or style.
-Any ideas that depart from this will be publised in a separate module (composerstoolkit-extended).
+Any ideas that depart from this will be publised in a future module (composerstoolkit-extended).